 Sea level, as used in this report, refers to one of the two commonly used national vertical datums (NGVD 1929 or NAVD 1988).
 See separate entries for definitions of these datums.
+See conversion factors and vertical datum page (inside back cover) for identification of the datum used in this report.

 Sediment is solid material that originates mostly from disintegrated rocks; when transported by, suspended in, or deposited from water, it is referred to as "fluvial sediment."
 Sediment includes chemical and biochemical precipitates and decomposed organic material, such as humus.
 The quantity, characteristics, and cause of the occurrence of sediment in streams are affected by environmental and land-use factors.
-Some major factors are topography, soil characteristics, land cover, and depth and intensity of precipitation.
+Some major factors are topography, soil characteristics, land cover, and depth and intensity of pre-cipitation.